scality/Zenko/docs/Operation-Architecture/Zenko_CLI/CRR_Metrics_and_Health.rst

 ::

     "throughput":{
-      "description":"Current throughput for replication operations in ops/sec (count) and MB/sec (size)", "results":{
+      "description":"Current throughput for replication operations in ops/sec (count) and bytes/sec (size) in the last 900 seconds", "results":{
         "count":"0.00",
         "size":"0.00"